 Every 65 seconds a new brain develops Alzheimer's disease.

-Two out of three Alzheimer's brains belong to women and we don't know why, and the risk is even higher for women of color.
+Two out of three Alzheimer's brains belong to women and we don't know why.
+The risk is even higher for women of color.

-Women's brains are different from men's, and have unique needs.
-In fact, up to 1/3 of Alzheimer's cases may be preventable through lifestyle changes.
-Here are 10 simple things that every woman can do to reduce the risks of dementia and Alzheimer's.
+Women's brains are different from men's and have unique needs.
+In fact, up to a third of Alzheimer's cases may be preventable through lifestyle changes.
+Here are 10 simple things that every woman can do to reduce the risk of dementia and Alzheimer's.

-1. Change your diet.
+Change your diet.
 What we eat affects our brains, hormone levels and menopause symptoms.
 A diet rich in fatty fish, fruits, vegetables and nuts can help reduce inflammation, improve brain health and potentially help prevent dementia and Alzheimer's disease.

-2. Take a walk.

-Women are less likely to exercise regularly than men.
-But moderate daily exercise can delay or reduce the risk of Alzheimer's disease, and also creates physical changes to our brains that can help protect against dementia.
+Take a walk.
+Women are less likely than men to exercise regularly.
+But moderate daily aerobic exercise can delay or reduce the risk of Alzheimer's disease.
+Exercise also creates physical changes to our brains that can help protect against dementia.

-3. Get enough sleep.

-Women have more trouble sleeping than men, but sleep is vital because that is when our brains remove toxins and proteins that could lead to Alzheimer's.
-Our brain needs at least 7-8 hours to go through its cleansing cycles.
+Get enough sleep.
+Women may have more trouble sleeping than men especially during and after menopause.
+Sleep is vital because that is when our brains remove toxins and proteins that could lead to Alzheimer's.
+Our brain needs at least seven to eight hours to go through its cleansing cycles.

-4. Take care of your heart.

-Heart disease is the number one cause of death in women, and is a risk factor for cognitive decline.
+Take care of your heart.
+Heart disease, the number one cause of death in women, is a risk factor for cognitive decline.
 A healthy diet, managing stress levels and keeping a healthy weight can protect both our hearts and our brains.

-5. Exercise your mind.
+Exercise your mind.
 Keeping our brains active may help reduce our risk of dementia.
-The key is to challenge your brain: read a new book, learn to play an instrument or a new game anything that stimulates your brain can help build up an ability to ward off cognitive decline.
+The key is to challenge your brain: Read a new book, learn to play an instrument or a new game - anything that stimulates your brain can help build an ability to ward off cognitive decline.

-6. Increase your antioxidants.

-Vitamins A, C, and E may help reduce oxidative stress in women's brains, which are vulnerable to inflammation and stress.
+Increase your antioxidants.
+Foods rich in vitamins A, C and E may help reduce oxidative stress in women's brains, which are vulnerable to inflammation and stress.
 These powerful vitamins can also help alleviate symptoms of menopause.